← Back to all posts

 AI changed what we build.
 Then it changed who we hire.

-Fabio Hauser argues that in an AI era the job goes to the person with judgment and speed across disciplines, not the person with the senior-most title in one.
+Fabio Hauser says in the AI age the job goes to the one with judgment and speed across many fields.
+Not the one with the top title in one field.
 My background is ethical hacking.
-I built our whole private AI stack this year by pointing that same mindset at the problem.
-Hauser's argument explains why that worked.
+I built our whole private AI stack this year.
+I aimed that same mindset at the problem.
+Hauser's point shows why it worked.

 What Hauser is saying